People ask about traumatized cat symptoms a lot and in this article we will outline all the symptoms of a traumatized cat.

 Maybe your cat was attacked while sleeping in the past or your cat had issues associated with a bed or position of sleeping.

-Increased Hiding Behavior Of A Cat
+2. Increased Hiding Behavior

 Hiding is a normal thing for most cats, because during the day when everywhere is noisy and hot a cat always sneaks out and hides to take an afternoon nap.